About TrueCottage

 Yes.
 Colorado's Cottage Food Act allows direct sales including home delivery, as long as the sale remains within Colorado.
 You can sell at farmers markets, from your home, or through delivery.
 The law does not restrict the sales channel for direct-to-consumer transactions.

-On TrueCottage, sellers set their own delivery radius and decide whether they offer pickup, delivery, or both.
+On TrueCottage, sellers set their own service radius and decide whether they offer pickup, delivery, or both.

 For Sellers